 - Real Estate Broker

-As you can see, hard money lending is a complicated business and should not be undertaken without proper training and planning, and in some cases, experienced securities counsel will be required to help guide you through the process.
+As you can see, becoming a hard money lender is a complicated business and should not be undertaken without proper training and planning, and in some cases, experienced securities counsel will be required to help guide you through the process.

 by Kim Lisa Taylor